 A couple of days earlier I had travelled out to the scheme’s main depot in Fyshwick.
 I arrived at the building just as a car pulled up and a man and woman in Army Reserve uniforms stepped out.
 They began unloading tray after tray of glass and plastic bottles from the boot and carrying them inside.
 After locking up my bike outside I followed them in.

 I found myself in a large room with concrete floors.
-On the far side was a long horizontal service window, with an attendant who was sorting drink containers into different bins while he waited for customers.
-He was wearing gloves, a high vis vest and hearing protection, because it was incredibly noisy.
-The sound of glass items crashing into each other was deafening.
+On the far side was a long horizontal service window with an attendant who was sorting drink containers into different bins while he waited for customers.
+He was wearing gloves, a high vis vest and hearing protection, as the sound of glass items crashing into each other was deafening.

 I went up and asked for Jo, who soon appeared and led me back outside — the only place quiet enough to talk peacefully.
 She welcomed me to ‘Return-It’, the name of Canberra’s Container Deposit Scheme (CDS), where I’d come for a behind-the-scenes tour.
 I knew the general gist: used drink containers could be returned for a 10cent refund.
 But I wanted to understand how it worked and whether it was making a difference.
 I wasn’t to know then that the answer to this last question was waiting for me a sixty kilometres bike ride away up the Federal Highway.